-Through these "swimming pool films", you can go on a virtual journey to London, the remote Italian island of Pantelleria, small-town America, the South of France and an ultra-luxurious mansion in New York City… Which destination is your ideal choice for a dip and dive this summer?
+Through these "swimming pool films", you can go on a virtual journey to London, the remote Italian island of Pantelleria, small-town America, the South of France and an ultra-luxurious mansion in New York City… Which film location is your ideal choice for a dip and dive this summer?

 Swimming with Men (2018) – filmed in London, UK

 But just when Eric's mid-life crisis is about to take off big time, he joins a men's amateur synchronised swimming team and finds new meaning in his life…